davidsherlock/edd-commission-notes/README.md

 ## Support

-This is a developer's portal for Commission Fees and should _not_ be used for support.
+This is a developer's portal for Commission Notes and should _not_ be used for support.
 Please visit the [support page](https://wordpress.org/support/plugin/edd-commission-notes) if you need to submit a support request.

 ## Contributions

-Anyone is welcome to contribute to Commission Fees.
+Anyone is welcome to contribute to Commission Notes.

 There are various ways you can contribute: